 - Ownership.
 They know where their product is going, they monitor its success, they’re responsible of recognising all the features that work and those that don’t, so that they can act accordingly.

 - Empathy.
-They understand what all the involved parties want.
+They understand what all the involved parties want or need.